You're worn thin from the gap between how you appear and the panic running commentary in your mind…

 How Therapy Can Shift the Experience of a Personality Disorder

-Someone might come to therapy feeling like they’re “too much” or “not enough”—caught in painful patterns in relationships, overwhelmed by emotions, or unsure who they really are.
-They might say, “Why do I always ruin things?”or “I don’t even know what I feel half the time.”
+You might come to therapy feeling like you’re “too much” or “not enough”—caught in painful patterns in relationships, overwhelmed by emotions, or unsure who they really are.
+You might say, “Why do I always ruin things?”or “I don’t even know what I feel half the time.”

 Therapy offers a steady, non-judgmental space to explore those patterns with curiosity instead of shame.
 Over time, we begin to notice how early experiences shaped their ways of coping—strategies that once protected them but now feel limiting or distressing.